owncloud-archive/documentation/admin_manual/configuration_server/occ_command.rst

 You can delete versions for specific users in a space-delimited list::

- sudo -u www-data php occ versions:cleanup
- Delete versions of   freda
+ sudo -u www-data php occ versions:cleanup freda molly Delete versions of   freda
  Delete versions of   molly

+``versions:expire`` Deletes only expired files according to the ``versions_retention_obligation`` setting in ``config.php`` (see the File versions section in :doc:`config_sample_php_parameters`).
+The default is to delete expired files for all users, or you may list users in a space-delimited list.

 .. _command_line_installation_label: